bconnorwhite/chatdir/README.md

 ```
 Usage: chatdir [question] [directory]
    -e, --env <file>   Load GEMINI_API_KEY from a .env file
-   -m, --model <name> Use the specified model (default: gemini-1.5-pro-latest)
+   -m, --model <name> Use the specified model (default: gemini-2.0-flash)
-       --flash        Use the gemini-1.5-flash-latest model
+       --pro          Use the gemini-1.5-pro model
        --ls           List all targeted files
        --stdout       Print the generated prompt to stdout
        --tokens       Count the tokens in the generated prompt without prompting the model